-With access to hundreds of resources on Seven Steps Online, members have so much they can do with their students.
-Here’s one idea: play one of the amazing Informative Course Expert Interviews and share your screen with students.
+With access to hundreds of resources on Teacher Hub, members have so much they can do with their students.
+Here’s one idea: play one of the amazing Informative Course expert interviews and share your screen with students.
 It’s a perfect way to spark conversation and show them how their learning applies to the real world.

-And of course, learn all about the Seven Steps and how to transform your students’ writing at our Online Workshops!
+And of course, learn all about the Seven Steps and how to transform your students’ writing at Workshop One: Seven Steps to Transform Writing.

 New to the Seven Steps?

-Unlock Step 2: Sizzling Starts® for free!
+View Step 2: Sizzling Starts® resources for free!
 Great writing begins with a Sizzling Start.
 Explore the theory, samples and Action Activities that can transform your writing classroom in as little as 5 minutes a day.